 One of the single greatest dangers of heroin abuse is the risk of overdose.
 The fact that heroin is often injected has led to overdoses for many decades.
 The increasing presence of fentanyl in heroin has only increased that number.
 Sadly, overdosing from heroin is more common in people who have stayed clean and then relapsed.
 Depending on the person, heroin tolerance can return to baseline after weeks or months of abstinence.
 When someone goes to use heroin again, they often use the same amount as their last use and overdose.

-To illustrate the rise in heroin related overdoses, let’s take a look at Massachusetts.
-In the year 2000, there were 379 confirmed opioid overdose deaths whereas in 2016, there were 2,083 confirmed opioid overdose deaths.
-This traces an upward curve in opioid overdose deaths which began escalating drastically in 2013.
-This follows the timeline of the drug fentanyl being introduced as a heroin adulterant, which was found by post-mortem toxicology screens in ~25% of opioid overdoses in fall of 2014, and had alarmingly reached ~90% by fall of 2017.
+To illustrate the rise in heroin-related overdoses, let’s take a look at Massachusetts.
+In the year 2000, there were 379 confirmed opioid overdose deaths.
+More recently in 2016, there were 2,083 confirmed opioid overdose deaths.
+This traces an upward curve in opioid overdose deaths which began escalating in 2013.
+This follows the timeline of fentanyl introduced as a heroin adulterant.
+It was found by post-mortem toxicology screens in 25% of opioid overdoses in the fall of 2014 and had reached 90% by the fall of 2017.

 - Shallow or Depressed Breathing